 Dear Newly Diagnosed Friends,

 The devastation that hits when your child, your grandchild, sibling, your niece, nephew, or classmate is diagnosed with a deadly, progressive, rare disease like Duchenne muscular dystrophy is paralyzing.
 I know because my family and I lived through it on February 13, 2001 when my then 5-year-old son Jett was diagnosed with Duchenne.

 Like you, my family and I felt completely alone, terrified of what the future would hold for our little boy, and unsure of what our next move should be.

 After spending over 16 years counseling and assisting newly diagnosed families as the executive director of Jett Foundation and more importantly a fellow mom, I want to put into words the few pieces of advice I can give you on how to best handle this diagnosis.

-- I am very, very sorry that you are reading this.
+1. I am very, very sorry that you are reading this.
 I am sorry that Duchenne has happened to your family and your child.
-Please recognize that this is the worst day, the worst week, the worst month of your life.
 Remember that your family and child did nothing to deserve this, and that you as a parent have done nothing wrong.